Zack Semke explains why he's passionate about facilitating the communication and flow of information around Passive House.

 Created just over a year ago, the Passive House Accelerator is an open source global platform, that is partly a place that shares content that others have created about Passive House.
 They also host virtual weekly presentations by Passive House experts, followed by Q&A sessions on screen.

-In addition, they present a podcast, and host roundtable discussions, on a variety of related topics, such as how to add extra filtration to improve indoor air quality from the effects of pollution and wildfires.
+In addition, they present a podcast, and host roundtable discussions, on a variety of related topics.

 Find out more